Clinical Coding

 Population Health Analytics

 ICD-10-CM codes are the primary signal for chronic condition identification, disease burden analysis, and cohort building in population health platforms.
-Data engineers build materialized views that flag members with diabetes (E10–E13), hypertension (I10–I16), or COPD (J40–J44) based on ICD-10 codes appearing in claims data within a rolling 12-month or 24-month lookback window.
+Data teams build materialized views that flag members with diabetes (E10–E13), hypertension (I10–I16), or COPD (J40–J44) based on ICD-10 codes appearing in claims data within a rolling 12-month or 24-month lookback window.

 ICD-10 Database Schema